Veteran actor Rishi Kapoor passes away at 67

 He received the National Film Award for his debut role as a child artist in his father Raj Kapoor's 1970 film Mera Naam Joker (1970).
 Kapoor had his first lead role as an adult opposite Dimple Kapadia in 1973 with the film Bobby and received the Filmfare Best Actor Award in 1974.

-Rishi Kapoor, popularly known as Chintu Kapoor, was suffering from cancer and had undergone treatment in the US returning before Diwali last year.
+Rishi Kapoor, popularly known as Chintu Kapoor, was suffering from cancer and had undergone treatment in the US.
+He returned before Diwali last year.

-He has acted in around 100 films including in more than a dozen with his wife.
-Many Bollywood heroines have made debut against him.
+The 67-year-old actor has acted in around 100 films, including more than a dozen with his wife.
+Many Bollywood heroines have made their debuts in his films.

-Some of his famous films are Bobby, Laila Majnu, Rafoo Chakkar, Sargam, Karz, Prem Rog, Nagina, Honeymoon, Chandni, Heena and Bol Radha Bol, Yeh Vaada Raha.
-Khel Khel Mein, Kabhi Kabhi, Hum Kisise Kum Naheen, Badalte Rishtey, Aap Ke Deewane, and Saagar, and then from Ajooba, Chandni, Deewana, Damini - Lightning, Gurudev, Daraar and Karobaar.
+Some of his famous films are Bobby, Laila Majnu, Rafoo Chakkar, Sargam, Karz, Prem Rog, Nagina, Honeymoon, Chandni, Henna, Bol Radha Bol, Yeh Vaada Raha, Khel Khel Mein, Kabhi Kabhi, Hum Kisise Kum Naheen, Badalte Rishtey, Aap Ke Deewane and Saagar.
+He also starred in Ajooba, Deewana, Damini - Lightning, Gurudev, Daraar and Karobaar.

-The 67-year-old actor acted in Heena, directed by his brother Randhir Kapoor and his father, Raj Kapoor, and in Prem Granth, a movie produced by the three Kapoor brothers (Rishi, Randhir and Rajiv Kapoor) and directed by Rajiv Kapoor.
+In Henna, Rishi was co-directed by both his brother Randhir Kapoor and his father Raj Kapoor.
+His movie Prem Granth was produced by the three Kapoor brothers (Rishi, Randhir and Rajiv Kapoor) and directed by Rajiv Kapoor.

-After 2000, he had acted in films like Yeh Hai Jalwa, Hum Tum, Fanaa, Namastey London, Love Aaj Kal and Patiala House.
-He also appeared in British films Don't Stop Dreaming ( and Sambar Salsa.
+After 2000, he acted in films like Yeh Hai Jalwa, Hum Tum, Fanaa, Namastey London, Love Aaj Kal and Patiala House.
+He also appeared in British films like Don't Stop Dreaming and Sambar Salsa.
 He reunited onscreen with Neetu Singh in the film Do Dooni Chaar.